-Whenever you repaint or re-tile an old wall, you will sometime encounter leftover adhesive or residue.
-These adhesives come in many forms such as wallpaper glue, duct tape residue, or adhesives mixed with paint, and some even in layers from years of wall treatment.
-Unfortunately, since glue remnants take away the smoothness of the drywall surface and can destroy the overall look from the paint job from underneath, they have to go.
+Unfortunately, since glue remnants take away the smoothness of the drywall surface and can destroy the overall look from the paint job from underneath, they have to go before you get started on the fresh layer.
 Here are some steps you can take to revive the uniform surface of your drywall.

 Step 1 - Make Preparations

-Before you start to take the adhesive off the wall, you need to cover the surrounding area with loose cloth or old newspaper to collect all of the debris.
-Also, check if there are any electrical openings around; if so, then cover them properly.
+Before you start to remove the adhesive, cover the surrounding area with loose cloth or old newspaper to collect any debris from the process.
+Also, check if there are any electrical openings around—if so, cover them, too.

 Step 2 - Identify Adhesive

 You need to identify the type and cause of the adhesive on your wall before you can properly remove it.
-Some adhesives, like the wallpaper leftovers, can be easily cleaned up with hot water and soft scrub while others require more harsh methods.
-Usually, you'll want to start with the simplest solutions first, but knowing what you're dealing with will dictate what you can do about it.
+Some adhesives, like wallpaper leftovers, can be easily cleaned up with hot water and soft scrub, while others require harsher methods.
+Start with the simplest solutions first, but be prepared to escalate your approach if necessary.

 Step 3 - Use Solvents